How to cancel car insurance: Easy steps for a smooth transition

 Be prepared to cancel your car insurance by following these seven steps:

-• Learn about your local requirements.
+• Learn about your state requirements.
 Insurance is different in every state.
 For example, Louisiana requires that you cancel your policy in writing.
 California drivers are more likely to need to pay a cancellation fee.
 It’s a good idea to familiarize yourself with your local laws – especially if you’re canceling your insurance policy because you’re moving to a different state.

 • Make sure you receive proof of cancellation.
 After canceling your policy, your insurance company should send you documentation that confirms that the policy is no longer active.
 You may receive this electronically or via regular mail.